 Habit: emergent aquatic, perennial forb

 Leaves: linear, alternate, two-ranked, basally attached, 0.3-0.7 m long, 1-2 cm wide at base

-Flowers: yellow, bilaterally symmetrical, bisexual, surrounded by spined bracts, along a simple spike inflorescence; villous (woolly) along the inflorescence
+Flowers: yellow, bilaterally symmetrical, bisexual, surrounded by spined bracts, along a simple spike inflorescence; villous (woolly) along the inflorescence; only one stamen

 Fruits/Seeds: three-valved, dehiscent capsules with hundreds to thousands of 0.7 mm long seeds